ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: A subtitle format developed for ogg.
 The mapping for Matroska is described on the [Xiph wiki](http://wiki.xiph.org/index.php/OggKate#Matroska_mapping).
-As for Theora and Vorbis, Kate headers are stored in the private data as xiph-laced packets.
+As for Theora and Vorbis, Kate headers are stored in the `CodecPrivate` as xiph-laced packets.

 ### S_IMAGE/BMP